We comply with the principles of the Data Protection Act 1998 and the Privacy and Electronic Communications (EC Directive) Regulations 2003

 We only collect information from you to process your order and to tailor your visit to our website to be as relevant to you as possible.

 We do not send random marketing emails to personal email addresses (spam).
-The information we hold may include: Your name Address Phone number Email address

 This data will be held in accordance with our internal security policy.
+You can unsubscribe at any time and all records are then deleted.

 We will never collect sensitive information about you without your agreement.
 You have a right to ask for a copy of the information which we are holding on you.
 We will delete information or correct any inaccuracies at no charge as soon as you make the request.